-Your Tax Credit award is worked out by calculating a maximum possible award for your circumstances, made up of all the elements (see How tax credits are worked out) you are eligible for.
+Your Tax Credit award is worked out by calculating a maximum possible award for your circumstances, made up of all the elements you are eligible for.
 Your income (based on either the previous tax year or an estimate of the current tax year) is then worked out and the maximum is reduced to give the amount you are entitled to receive.
 You can find more information on how tax credits are worked out from the Low Incomes Tax Reform Group.

 There is lots more information about tax credits on the GOV.UK website.